acts-project/acts/docs/plugins/dd4hep.rst

   In case another sorting needs to be applied, the users can provide their own function.

-- The :class:`Acts::ActsExtension`'s need to be used during the detector construction indicating if a ``DetElement``
+- The :class:`Acts::ActsExtension`s need to be used during the detector construction indicating if a ``DetElement``

   - is a barrel